P02E3

 • 7

-PCM driver output stage failure resulting in a floating high voltage.
+PCM driver output fault leaving the control circuit at a high voltage.

 Symptoms drivers notice